With renewed inflation, the era of low-interest credit cards may be coming to a close.

 In recent years, we’ve all gotten used to having low-interest rates on our savings accounts, but the positive side of this “coin” is that we were also enjoying relatively low-interest rates on debts, such as our credit card balances.
 Lower interest rates, in general, make it less expensive to “borrow” money.

 Higher interest rates, in general, make it more expensive to carry credit card balances.
-For this most recent May increase, the Fed also raised rates by a whopping half a percentage point.
-For comparison, the Fed’s previous March 2022 increase was only a quarter-point.
+For this most recent June increase, the Fed also raised rates by a whopping 0.75 percentage points.
+For comparison, the Prime Rate increased by 0.5 percentage points in May, and the March 2022 increase was only a quarter-point.

 How Does a Prime Rate Increase Affect Credit Cards?